nickilicious/BioSequence-Viewer/README.md

 #### Description:
 A simple webapp to view biological sequences that can also generate a 100% consensus sequence between the sequences that are selected.
-This program was inspired by the seaviewer application, but did not use any part of it.
+This program was inspired by the SeaView application (https://doua.prabi.fr/software/seaview), but did not use any part of it.

 ## Usage
 This program runs on the Flask framework within python, so you need to make sure flask was